shay2301/FairnessPipeline-BankMarketing/README.md

 ```
 ├── LICENSE
 ├── Makefile           <- commands to run data 'make run_all'
-|── run_all            <- batch file for windows users - navigate to file and double click or cmd 'run_all.bat'
 ├── README.md          <- The top-level README for developers using this project.
 ├── data
 │   ├── external       <- Data from third party sources.